chrisbuild124/CS-Fundamentals/README.md

-# Data Structures and Algorithms Repository
+# Algorithms and Data Structures Repository
-Welcome to my Computer Science data structure and algortihms repository.
+Welcome to my Computer Science algorithms and data structures repository.
 This is a curated collection of essential concepts, algorithms, and data structures that form the backbone of technical interviews, academic study, and real-world software engineering.

 ## How this repository is structured
 I am going through neetcode 150's currated list, and redoing CodePath's TIP 103x problems since March 2025.